Castle Bromwich railway station

 Castle Bromwich railway station was a railway station in the Castle Bromwich area of Solihull opened by the Birmingham and Derby Junction Railway in 1842.

 It was on the line into Birmingham Lawley Street from Water Orton.

 Regular passenger services finished in 1968 but afterwards occasional excursions served the station for a few years but unknown when these ceased.

+Plans were made to reopen this station, with an estimated date of 2027.
+However, this project has been put on hold indefinitely in July 2024 due to lack of funding.